B&H # EXWBF277 MFR # EXPOD2-77

 B&H # NICPDI52 MFR # 2474

 This is a drop-in circular polarizing filter for the following Nikon lenses: AF-S 300/2.8D, AF-S 500/4D, AF-S 600/4D, AF-S 200-400/4G and the ED 400/2.8S (Nikon Cat#1499).
 This filter is externally rotatable.

 Circular polarizers are specifically designed for use with auto-focus SLR cameras (They will also work on manual systems without problems).

 "very good...High quality...Easy to use and well built....I know it was expensive but I cannot say how much I love this filter, super easy to use with perfect results."See more

 B&H # DAULF502 MFR # ULF50-2

-"It Works...Great .......Easy to remove and reattach for totality....A metal-and-glass filter may have provided some advantages and maybe a cleaner shot, but since I only needed these filters for the eclipse, I did not want to spend my funds on a more permanent filter, which I would get if solar photography was my thing."See more
+"It Works...Love It!!!...Easy to use, Chesapeake solar filter....A metal-and-glass filter may have provided some advantages and maybe a cleaner shot, but since I only needed these filters for the eclipse, I did not want to spend my funds on a more permanent filter, which I would get if solar photography was my thing."See more